twongkee/pythondata/riskthinking/twsample/doc/README.md

     - load persisted model
     - run tests

 to ensure stable builds, using poetry to control all libraries.

+# Containers

+three main, different uses:

+- load data
+    - mostly I/O, not much memory or cpu

+- train model
+    - heavy compute, may be heavy memory, also I/O

+- server model
+    - depending on use case;  medium compute/memory, may be high I/O ?

 using graphviz .dot format for diagrams, and a cli version of sketchviz